VITA-Group/GAN-Slimming/README.md

 ```
 This will download the dataset to folder `datasets/<dataset_name>` (e.g., `datasets/summer2winter_yosemite`).

-### 2. Train origianl dense CycleGAN and generate style stransfer results on training set:
+### 2. Get the original dense CycleGAN:
+#### summer2winter_yosemite dataset
-Use the [offcial CycleGAN codes](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train origianl dense CycleGAN and generate style stransfer results on training set.
+Use the [official CycleGAN codes](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) to train original dense CycleGAN.

+#### horse2zebra dataset
+Using the pretrained dense generator and discriminator to initialize G and D for GAN-Slimming is necessary on horse2zebra dataset.
+Downloaded the dense models for GS32 and GS8 from [here](https://drive.google.com/drive/u/1/folders/10PwGVXBllb5SCfGwIFNUiaQ_bkV-0ROT) and [here](https://drive.google.com/drive/u/1/folders/1uRnbXfFAqrf_eLVBgccIgcnDSlxdHd60) respectively, and put them under the project root path.

+### 3. Generate style transfer results on training set
-Put the style transfer results to folder `train_set_result/<dataset_name>`.
+Use the pretrained dense generator to generate style transfer results on training set and put the style transfer results to folder `train_set_result/<dataset_name>`.
-For example, `train_set_result/summer2winter_yosemite/B/2009-12-06 06:58:39_fake.png` is the fake winter image transfered from the real summer image `datasets/summer2winter_yosemite/A/2009-12-06 06:58:39.png` using the orignal dense CycleGAN.
+For example, `train_set_result/summer2winter_yosemite/B/2009-12-06 06:58:39_fake.png` is the fake winter image transferred from the real summer image `datasets/summer2winter_yosemite/A/2009-12-06 06:58:39.png` using the original dense CycleGAN.

-### 3. Compress
+### 4. Compress
 GS-32:
 ```
 python gs.py --rho 0.01 --dataset <dataset_name> --task <task_name>